google/quiver-log/README.md

 which uses Dart's print statement to write to the console, `InMemoryListAppender` which writes logs to a simple list (this can be useful for debugging or testing) and a `WebAppender` which will take advantage of web console methods to improve readability in your browser.
 Additionally, a single `Formatter` called
 `BasicLogFormatter` is included and uses a "MMyy HH:mm:ss.S" format.
-Of course there is no limit to what kind of appenders you can create, we have plans to add appenders HTTP, WebSocket, DOM, Isolate and SysOut.
+Of course there is no limit to what kind of appenders you can create.

-To create a new kind of `Appender` simply extends `Appender`.
-To create a new `Formatter` just implement the `Formatter` typedef or `FormatterBase` class if you need to hold state in your formtatter.
+To create a new kind of `Appender` just extend `Appender`.
+To create a new `Formatter` just implement the `Formatter` interface  or `FormatterBase` class if you need to hold state in your formatter.
 Take a look at PrintAppender and BasicLogFormatter for an example.